Learning to Model and Plan for Wheeled Mobility on Vertically Challenging Terrain: IMPLEMENTATION

-For the sampling-based receding-horizon planner, we keep the linear velocity $v$ constant ($0.2\textrm{m/s}$) and sample 11 angular velocities $\omega$ (evenly from $[-0.78\textrm{rad/s}, 0.78\textrm{rad/s}]$).
-With a step size of 1 second, we roll out our vehicle dynamics model with the 11 $(v, \omega)$ pairs five times, evaluate the trajectory costs (Equation (\ref{eqn::cost}) to (\ref{eqn::cost_hc})) with corresponding cost weights listed in Table \ref{tab::cost_function_weights}, and expand the search tree again from the 3rd state on the lowest-cost trajectory using the same 11 velocity pairs.
-We repeat this process five times and find the overall minimal-cost trajectory of horizon 15 ($\mathbf{x}_{0:15}$).
+For the sampling-based receding-horizon planner, we keep the linear velocity $v$ constant ($0.1\textrm{m/s}$) and sample 11 angular velocities $\omega$, or in our case, steering curvatures evenly from $[-0.78\textrm{rad}, 0.78\textrm{rad}]$ (line 1).
+With a step size of 1 second, we roll out our vehicle dynamics model with the 11 $(v, \omega)$ pairs five times (roll-out horizon $H_{\textrm{r}}$, lines 7-17), evaluate the trajectory costs (Equation (\ref{eqn::cost}) to (\ref{eqn::cost_hc}), line 18) with corresponding cost weights listed in Table \ref{tab::cost_function_weights}, and expand the search tree again from the 3rd state (update horizon $H_{\textrm{u}}$, lines 21-23) on the lowest-cost trajectory using the same 11 velocity pairs.
+We repeat this process ten times (max iteration $I$) and find the overall minimal-cost trajectory of horizon 30 ($\mathbf{x}_{0:30}$).
+Fig.~\ref{fig::planner} shows the \textsc{wm-vct} sampling and roll-out strategy depicted in Algorithm \ref{alg::vm-vct}.